 Preparing your kids healthy food, plate by plate

 Children’s minds and bodies are constantly developing.
-Good nutrition is the best foundation for optimal development: healthy food plays a vital role in building strong immune systems, growing healthy bones and muscles, and ensuring wellbeing all round.
+Good nutrition is the best foundation for optimal development: healthy meals play a vital role in building strong immune systems, growing healthy bones and muscles, and ensuring well being all round.

 Balance is the key to a healthy diet: an active child’s dinner plate should generally comprise a third each of vegetables, carbohydrates and protein (whether protein portions consist of meat such as fish or chicken or a vegetarian source of protein such as legumes).